UPPMAX/uppmax_intro_day_1/docs/sessions/login_console.md

     - Understand what a terminal is
     - Understand what a prompt is
     - Understand that after login, one is on a login node
-    - Understand what a login node is
-    - Understand that on a login node, one only runs light commands
     - If needed: has installed an SSH client
         - Windows: MobaXTerm
     - Can log in to the console environment using a terminal with X forwarding
-    - (optional) Can log in to the console environment using a terminal with X forwarding
+    - Can determine if X forwarding works

 ???- question "For teachers"

-    Prerequisites are:

-    - [...]

-    Preparations are:

-    - [...]

     Teaching goals are:

+    - Learners have practiced using the UPPMAX documentation
+    - Learners understand what a console environment is
+    - Learners understand what a terminal is
+    - Learners understand what a prompt is
+    - Learners understand that after login, one is on a login node
+    - If needed, learners have installed an SSH client
-    - [...]
+        - Windows: MobaXTerm
+    - Learners have logged in to the console environment using a terminal with X forwarding
+    - Learners have determined if X forwarding works

     Lesson plan: